cscortes/lunar-times/docs/ARCH.md

-# Architecture Document: Moon Phases Calculator
+# Architecture Document: Lunar Times

-## System Overview
+## Overview

-The Moon Phases Calculator is a command-line Python application that retrieves and displays moonrise and moonset times for any given city and state.
+The Lunar Times is a command-line Python application that retrieves and displays moonrise and moonset times for any given city and state.
 The system integrates with external APIs and services to provide accurate astronomical data with proper timezone handling.

 ### Key Features
 - Location-based moon data retrieval